Innobooster

 Impact

-• Is the project budgeted reasonably and realistically in relation to the activities set up?
+• That the project is budgeted reasonably, realistically and effectively in relation to the activities set out.

 How do I get a response to my application?